envico801/GitHub-Advanced-Security/anki/README.md

 A:: The `autobuild` feature typically fails when a project has a complex, non-standard, or unique build process.
 To overcome this, the developer must provide their own **custom build steps** in the workflow file, explicitly telling CodeQL how to compile the code before it can be analyzed.
 [Documentation Link](https://learn.microsoft.com/en-us/training/modules/code-scanning-with-github-codeql/10-custom-build-steps-for-code-scanning)

-Q:: To achieve advanced customization, such as disabling default queries or ignoring specific directories, you would use a dedicated ____ file instead of modifying the main workflow.
+Q:: (Cloze) To achieve advanced customization, such as disabling default queries or ignoring specific directories, you would use a dedicated {{c1::custom configuration file}} instead of modifying the main workflow.
-A:: ...dedicated **custom configuration file** (or `codeql-config.yml` file)...
+A:: (Cloze) To achieve advanced customization, such as disabling default queries or ignoring specific directories, you would use a dedicated custom configuration file (or codeql-config.yml file) instead of modifying the main workflow.
 [Documentation Link](https://learn.microsoft.com/en-us/training/modules/code-scanning-with-github-codeql/6-customize-your-scanning-workflow-with-codeql)

 #### Chapter 3 - 3 Github Administration For Github Advanced Security